Look where we are now! Huge progress all month and we only need $4000 to finish! Please help us make this goal – see our campaign above!

 We’ve been steadily growing for three years now – step by step, dollar by dollar!
-After aiding the refugee camps & three established charities from our first event, 100% for Haiti rebuilt a small primary school near Petit Gouave.
+After the earthquake, when we fundraised for 2 refugee camps & three established charities, 100% for Haiti rebuilt a small primary school near Petit Gouave.
 Since then our school, IMECT, has run smoothly and well with more children every semester – teachers’ salaries are paid by our efforts, the children’s lunches are cooked and served free of charge, the school now has toilets, a water-tank, improved flood drainage, and we have helped improve health in the local area with anti-cholera training, disinfection, and first aid treatment.

 For General Information: